 - Companies should support the development of best practice to reduce adverse impacts on biodiversity and ecosystems.
 They should approach nature-related regulations and policy initiatives constructively, within their financial objective.

-- Where relevant, companies should collaborate with stakeholders on the ground including NGOs, local communities, national and international institutions to reduce the direct or indirect effects of their operations on biodiversity and ecosystems and to realise related opportunities.
+- Companies should collaborate with stakeholders on the ground including NGOs, local communities, smallholder farmers, national and international institutions to reduce the direct or indirect effects of their operations on biodiversity and ecosystems and to realise related opportunities.
 Companies should respect the rights of indigenous people and local communities, including the right to free, prior and informed consent.

 - Companies should respect initiatives to preserve biodiversity and ecosystems, and exercise due care in protected areas and critical habitats.
 They should avoid disruptive operations in internationally recognised areas such as natural UNESCO World Heritage Sites, and have adequate oversight in place to secure the impact of operations in the vicinity of such areas.
 Companies should avoid contributing to reductions of any Critically Endangered or Endangered Species on the IUCN Red List of Threatened Species.